Lettuce Turnip The Beet

 ------------------------------------------

 Fennel has a mild licorice flavor, and gets sweet when roasted.
 It provides natural sugars, fiber, and vitamin C, aiding in digestion, reducing bloating, and supporting immune health.
-Finally, the standout nutrient of fennel is vitamin K, a fat soluble vitamin that may prevent cancer growth.
+The standout nutrient of fennel is vitamin K, a fat soluble vitamin that may prevent cancer growth.
+Finally, fennel contains the polyphenols apigen, chologenic acid, and quercetin, which combat chronic disease and inflammation.

 Serving Size: 1 cup (87 g)